205: Rocket Attack USA

 Tab is a saccharin-based diet soda introduced by the Coca-Cola Company in 1963.
 It was originally sweetened with cyclamate; when that was banned in 1969, the company switched to saccharin.
 It lost popularity in the early 1980s when studies of saccharin showed the potential to cause cancer in lab animals.
 Coca-Cola put their efforts behind Diet Coke in 1982, which is made with aspartame (brand named NutraSweet).
 Tab is still produced and can be found in some areas of the United States; it remains popular in several foreign countries.

 Ceco, don’t be a hero.
-Wait, that’s not right.
+Wait a minute; that’s not right.

 “Billy Don’t Be a Hero” is a hit single from 1974 by Paper Lace.
 Though associated with the Vietnam War, which was ongoing at the time of its release, the lyrics are actually about the Civil War.